livingstoneco/hugo-meilisearch-action/README.md

         indexName: posts
 ```

+### 3. Define Secrets
+TODO: create screenshots outlining how to define repo secrets
-TODO: add api key and host to github secrets
+TODO: meilisearch api key and host must be defined as a secret